X01XX/forth-memory-management/README.md

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run, for tuning purposes.

+Total allocations, per struct kind, are shown in the memory print.
+At end, the deallocations equal the allocations.

 Stacks can be created, and used, without an array.
 Stack "pointer" info is stored in the allocated space.